Joel-Singh/nixos/notes/denison-snake-programming-game-notes.md

 the competition.
 Create a script beforehand.

 ## Creating the tournament software
+Create a `cpp` script to automatically compile every bot into a command line program using the compile_bot target.
+The compiled bot will be named first-last-name. `first` and `last` is the creator's name and `name` is the name written at the top of their file.

 - Look for a /tmp/du_slither_current_matches.txt
 - If it exists, generate matches from a vec of the following class:
 ```cpp